FareSamy/FareSamy/README.md

 ###

-<h3 align="left">I’m a passionate C++ developer who enjoys learning by building real-world projects.
-Although my academic background isn’t in computer science, I’ve developed a solid understanding of programming concepts and Object-Oriented Programming through self-study and hands-on practice.<br><br>Still Learning about C++ using OOP principles, file handling, and modular design.
-I’m always eager to improve my skills, explore new technologies, and collaborate with others.<br><br>I’m open to internship or junior developer opportunities to expand my experience.</h3>
+<h3 align="left">I’m a passionate developer who enjoys learning by building real-world projects.
+Although my academic background isn’t in computer science, I’ve developed a solid understanding of programming concepts and Object-Oriented Programming through self-study and hands-on practice.

+Still Learning about C++ and C# using OOP and merging database (SQL Server)and code using ADO.NET principles and 3-tier architecture, file handling, and modular design.
+I’m always eager to improve my skills, explore new technologies, and collaborate with others.

+I’m open to internship or junior developer opportunities to expand my experience.</h3>

 ###